Background, and the Origins of Rice’s View of America As a Racist Nation

 Susan Rice & Paul Kagame, President of Rwanda

 After leaving the Clinton administration in 2001, Rice became managing director at Intellibridge, a D.C.-based strategic-analysis firm where one of her clients was Paul Kagame, the president of Rwanda.

 In 2002 Rice became a senior fellow at the Brookings Institution’s Foreign Policy and Global Economy & Development programs.

-In a 2003 speech, Rice acknowledged that America’s war on terror had gotten “underway well before 9/11,” by which time the U.S. had already been “attacked many times in many places — New York in 1993, Saudi Arabia, Somalia, Kenya, Tanzania, Yemen to name just a few.”
-Nonetheless, she maintained that President Clinton’s tepid responses to those attacks were sufficient.
+In a 2003 speech, Rice acknowledged that America’s war on terror had gotten “underway well before 9/11,” by which time the U.S. had already been “attacked many other times in many places — New York in 1993, Saudi Arabia, Somalia, Kenya, Tanzania, Yemen to name just a few.”
+Nonetheless, she maintained that President Clinton’s tepid responses to those attacks — “militarily and through other means” — had been sufficient.